linrunner/tlp-doc/include/battery-care-explain.rst

 *In Version 1.3 and below it is called "Battery Features".*

-The purpose of `Battery Care` on laptops is to reduce the loss of capacity due to wear from ongoing battery operation i.e. to prolongate the `battery lifespan`.
+The purpose of `battery care` on laptops is to reduce the loss of capacity due to wear from ongoing battery operation i.e. to prolongate the `battery lifespan`.
 This can be achieved by: